hchapman/hchapman.github.io/research.md

 ## Current Research

-My research interests have tended towards the intersection of combinatorics, topology and geometry, with a primary focus on knots.
+My research interests have tended towards the intersection of combinatorics, topology and geometry, with a primary focus on random knots.
 I am studying under the direction of <a href="http://www.jasoncantarella.com">Jason Cantarella</a>.

+### Publications

+{% include_relative publications.md %}

+### Recent talks and conference visits

+{% include_relative talks.md %}

 ## Previous Research